What’s the Difference Between Acute and Chronic Inflammation?

 What Is Chronic Inflammation?

-Chronic inflammation occurs when the immune system mistakenly attacks normal cells — so just like with acute inflammation, the siren sounds and the SWAT team gets called in, but this time they’re going after the good guys.
-The white blood cells swarm the “injured” area, but they don’t have anything to do — since there’s no identifiable virus, bacteria, foreign invader, or injury — so they start attacking internal organs or other good tissues and cells.
+Chronic inflammation occurs is similar in many ways to acute inflammation: cytokines sound the alarm, and the SWAT team of white blood cells and hormones get called in to attack.
+But instead of attacking an injury or virus, the immune system mistakenly targets normal, healthy cells.
+The white blood cells swarm the “injured” area, but they don’t have anything to do (since there’s no identifiable virus, bacteria, foreign invader, or injury) so they start attacking internal organs or other good tissues and cells.

-It’s a long-term problem (hence the “chronic” part) that can be caused by environmental factors like pollution, and/or unhealthy lifestyle habits like smoking and eating a poor diet.
+It’s a long-term problem (hence the “chronic” part) that can be caused by a variety of factors, which we’ll go into more below.

 What Causes Chronic Inflammation?

 Chronic inflammation can be caused by a whole bunch of different things, so the root issue can sometimes be difficult to pinpoint.
-But in general, it results from some outside element — a food, an irritant in the air, chemicals inhaled from a cigarette — disturbing the delicate balance inside your body and setting off the alarm bells.
+But in general, it results from some outside element — a food, an irritant in the air, chemicals inhaled from a cigarette — that disturbs the delicate balance inside your body and sets off the alarm bells.

 Some common causes of chronic inflammation are: